Laura Fuentes

 Gluten-Free Toppings for Gingerbread Cake

-Gingerbread has an incredible flavor, but garnishing it with right toppings can turn this simple cake into a show-stopping dessert.
+Garnishing gingerbread cake with the right toppings turns it into a show-stopping dessert.
 Here’s a few ideas to get you inspired:

 • Cream cheese icing